siddsax/PaperSum/Summaries/MSDNet.md

 * Minor Points on Architecture:
   * First layer consists of lateral connections within the block.
   * Featues at scale 's' are made up of concatenation of features of previous layers made at scale 's' and 's-1'
+  * Each classifier has a parameter 'q' as output that represents its confidence.
+This can then be used for budgeted classification.

 [1] Adaptive Neural Networks for Efficient Inference ([link](https://arxiv.org/pdf/1702.07811.pdf))